dmcgits/dmcgits.github.io/mds/GPR103/assessment1_exercise1_clarified.md

 3) Does damage to the player
 4) Prints out the player's health again to the console

-## How I now think it was probably intended
+## 2: How I think it was probably intended

 > A class of type `Player`: